vendelieu/telegram-bot/README.md

 *a little more detailed about handlers you can see in [handlers](https://github.com/vendelieu/telegram-bot/wiki/Handlers) article.*

-It is also possible to process updates functionally:
+It is also possible to set functionality through dsl:

 ```kotlin
 fun main() = runBlocking {